cardano-foundation/CIPs/CIP-1694/README.md

 They must provide a deposit of `govDeposit` Lovelace, which will be returned when the action is finalized (whether it is **ratified** or has **expired**).
 The deposit amount will be added to the _deposit pot_, similar to stake key deposits.
-It will also be counted towards the stake of the reward address it will be paid back to, to not reduce the submitter's voting power to vote on their own (and competing) actions.
+It will also be counted towards the stake of the reward address to which it will be paid back.
+This is done in order to not reduce the submitter's voting power to vote on their own (and competing) actions.

 Note that a motion of no-confidence is an extreme measure that enables Ada holders to revoke the power that has been granted to the current constitutional committee.